Scheidt-BachmannDeveloperSK/entervoCheckoutPlugin-Android-Braintree/README.md

 plugin.setRegion( "DE");
 ```

-The above code snippeet selects German date format no matter what the setting on the device is.
+The above code snippet selects German date format no matter what the setting on the device is.

 > __Note__ : the embedded _Braintree UI_ (drop-in) comes with its own set of localized resources which will also automatically kick in.